mtzimas92/MHServerEmu-CatalogManager/README.md

 ## Configuration

 ### Categories
 Edit `Data/categories.json` to customize item categories.
-See `Data/README_CATEGORIES.md` for details.
+See `Data/README_CATEGORIES.md` for details. `README_CATEGORIES.MD` is an AI generated file, which has been manually checked for accuracy.

 Use **OpenCalligraphy** to discover item paths: https://github.com/Crypto137/OpenCalligraphy

+### Localization
+Go to `Data/Localization/` and copy `en-US.json` to a new file.
+Rename it with your country's locale code.
+Edit the entries to your own language.
+Once finished, open the application and select your language from the dropdown menu, located at the bottom right corner.
+See `Data/README_LOCALIZATION.md` for details. `README_LOCALIZATION.md` is an AI-generated file, which has been manually checked for accuracy.

 ## Disclaimer

 **Important Notes:**
-- Always backup your catalog files before making changes
+- Always backup your catalog files before making changes.
+- Backup the stock `en-US.json` and `Data/categories.json` file so you have fallback stock settings in case something goes wrong.
 - Some items may require specific type modifiers to work correctly
-- Stash tabs **must** have the "StashPage" modifier
+- Stash tabs **must** have the "StashPage" modifier.

 **Reporting Issues:**
 Please report any bugs or issues you encounter.
 This helps improve the tool for everyone!